Skip to content

 Extract data for the cases🔗

-In this step, we will construct a study definition to extract all the data we need for the cases: that is, the matching data, or the data we will use to match the cases to the potential controls; and the non-matching data, or the data we will use for analysis.
-To avoid duplicating code to extract the matching data and the non-matching data in this and the following steps, we could use separate Python scripts to share common study definition variables.
+In this step, we will construct a dataset definition to extract all the data we need for the cases: that is, the matching data, or the data we will use to match the cases to the potential controls; and the non-matching data, or the data we will use for analysis.

-As we will construct multiple study definitions in this and the following steps, we will name this study definition study_definition_cases.py.
-When working with multiple study definitions, each study definition's suffix is used to name each corresponding output file.
-Here, the study definition's suffix is cases, so the corresponding output file will be named input_cases.csv.gz.
+When working with multiple dataset definitions, it is good practice to use the same suffix to name each corresponding output file.
+Here, the dataset definition's suffix is cases, so the corresponding output file will be named dataset_cases.csv.

 Our project.yaml now includes the following action: